XarkLabs/up5k_vga/README.md

 * 400x300 2-color high resolution graphic mode
 * 2 16kB memory pages

+[*] NOTE: For IceBreaker 40Mhz pixel clock is actually 39.75Mhz due to limitations using PLL with source 12Mhz clock.
+This was close-enough on LCD monitors I tested.

 ![characters](doc/chargen1x.png)

+NOTE: For IceBreaker I swapped the "}" and "|" characters in the OSI font as they didn't match the normal ASCII order (annoying when using UART).
+It is still a bit weird, with a "divide" symbol where tilde ("~") shouold be and the tilde where DEL should be (at 0x7f).

 VGA signal is generated with a 2-bit DAC per R/G/B component as well as the horizontal and vertical sync signals driven directly from the FPGA.